Get

 Weaning

-The average age when puppies are weaned from their mother’s milk is about 3 to 5 weeks.
-Puppies need to nurse from their mothers until the natural weaning process occurs, which is a stressful event for puppies.
+The average age when puppies are weaned from their mother’s milk is about 7 to 10 weeks, but they can start experimenting with solid foods from 3-4 weeks of age.
+Puppies need to nurse from their mothers until the natural weaning process occurs.

 They should not be sent to their new homes until they have been completely weaned and are eating solid food.
 The unfortunate side effect of removing a puppy that hasn’t been adequately weaned is an anxious and insecure adult dog.